Abhijeetrana11/Diabities-Predictor/README.md

   This Project was made to make accurate predictions about whether a person has Diabetes or not by using Machine Learning Algorithms.
   This project ensures timely detection of Diabetes so that no time is wasted and the user doesnot have to wait for lengthy hospital procedures and wait for a long time to get the result.
   I deployed the Machine Learning model using Flask API.
-I trained various machine learning algorithms and finally used Gradient Boost for the project as it gave the best results.
+I trained various machine learning algorithms and finally used Logistic Regression with hyperparameter Tuning for the project as it gave the best results.